 When a person has a sudden cardiac arrest (SCA), the normal rhythm becomes disrupted and disorganised, which means their heart can’t beat properly and they won’t be able to breathe normally.

-For every minute that someone’s in cardiac arrest without receiving CPR and having a defibrillator used on them, their chance of survival decreases by 10%.
+For every minute someone is in cardiac arrest without receiving CPR and having a defibrillator used, their chances of survival decrease by 10%.
 That’s why it’s so important to act immediately.

 A defibrillator gives a jolt of energy to the heart, which can help restore the heart’s rhythm, and get it beating normally again.
 A defibrillator is easy to use and doesn’t require training, but it could make the difference between life and death.